vdWater-Callegaro-lab/WGCNA_TG_DM_rat_kidney/README.md

 RMD script to generate WGCNA gene networks for rat in vivo liver data (TG-GATEs and DrugMatrix)

 **Overall description:**
 RMD file contains different sections to run WGCNA module generation on the TG-GATEs and DrugMatrix in vivo rat kidney data separately and combined.
 The parameters of the WGCNA are defined in the Setup section.
-Finally module preservation was also evaluated using the different modules structions from TG and DM combined or separately.
+Finally, the module preservation was also evaluated using the different modules structures from TG and DM combined or separately.

 **Folder structure:**
 - input data: in folder DATA/